-The Commission shall maintain a Panel of 5-7 reputed institutions to carry out initial competition assessment of the economic legislations or policies referred to them.
+The Commission shall maintain a Panel of as many number of institutions as it feels appropriate to carry out initial competition assessment of the economic legislations or policies referred to them.
 The institutions must have expertise in law, economics, finance or management.
-The institutions would be selected by a selection committee constituted by the Commission based on evaluation of their abilities as demonstrated by them in a sample competition assessment submitted by them in response to a public advertisement.
+The institutions would be selected by a selection committee constituted by the Commission based on evaluation of their abilities as demonstrated by them in a sample Competition Assessment submitted by them in response to a public advertisement.
 The Panel of institutions would be displayed on its web site.
 Unless removed from the Panel for reasons to be recorded in writing on file, an institution shall remain on the Panel for a period of three years.
-It would, however, be eligible to be empaneled again subject to meeting the requirements.
-The empaneled institutions would require to sign a non-disclosure agreement with the Commission.
+It would, however, be eligible to be empanelled again subject to meeting the requirements.
+The empanelled institutions would require to sign a nondisclosure agreement with the Commission.

-The Commission may arrange for training of the professionals of the institutions in the Panel on the methodology of competition assessment of legislations / policies and share its expectation from them while making competition assessment.
+The Commission may arrange for training of the professionals of the institutions in the Panel on the methodology of Competition Assessment of legislations / policies and share its expectation from them while making Competition Assessment.